lala-hakobyan/tech-knowledge-base/frontend-fullstack/react/architecture-react.md

 - Follow [**Clean Code Principles**](../../architecture/clean-code-principles.md) to improve maintainability and scalability.
 - Consider general [**front-end security attacks**](https://www.geeksforgeeks.org/blogs/top-common-frontend-security-attacks/) and [**performance best practices**](https://www.geeksforgeeks.org/blogs/best-practices-for-enhancing-application-performance/) when building React applications.

-This documentation contains summaries and trade-offs of various tools and architectural patterns for React applications, based on real learning, official documentation and community best practices.
+This documentation contains summaries and trade-offs of various tools and architectural patterns for React applications, based on **real learning**, **official documentation**, and **community best practices**.
+You can check the [Frontend Architecture](./../architecture-frontend.md) document to dive deep into core architectural concepts and the decision-making process behind choosing them.

 ## React Build Tools and Frameworks
 There are several ways to build a project with React: